NohTow/PPL-MCTS/teammates/README.md

 |\-\-batch_size  |  Batch size|

 To run usual parameters generation, use: `python mcts_ag_bert_uni.py--temperature 1 --penalty 1.2 --c 3 --num_it 50`

+## Paper results reproduction
+Models weights and files used to built prompts for experiments in our paper can be found [here](http://hoaxdetector.irisa.fr/data/Which_Discriminator_Filetransfer.zip]

 ## Training
 ### Discriminators